 In three previous articles (here, here and here) – commenting on a recent work published by Fluge and colleagues (Fluge O et al. 2017) – I described a scenario in which a reduced activity of the enzyme pyruvate dehydrogenase (PDH) in ME/CFS patients, leads to an inefficient energy synthesis within the TCA cycle.
-The reduced function of PDH was inferred from the presence of a phenomenon of amino acids catabolism, and from the over-expression of the enzymes pyruvate dehydrogenase kinase (PDK), in particular of the isoforms 1, 2, and 4.
+The reduced function of PDH was inferred from the presence of a phenomenon of amino acids catabolism and from the over-expression of the enzymes pyruvate dehydrogenase kinase (PDK), in particular of the isoforms 1, 2, and 4.
 Now the question is: what causes this metabolic shift?
-The authors, on the basis of their success with Rituximab in about 2/3 of their patients, speculated that an autoantibody might – in some patients – turns off some crucial pathway related to energy metabolism.
+The authors, on the basis of their success with Rituximab in about 2/3 of their patients, speculated that an autoantibody might – in some patients – turn off some crucial pathway related to energy metabolism.
 In what follows, I propose an alternative scenario based on a study on mice with influenza.

 First act: influenza A and pyruvate dehydrogenase